canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 The changelog file
 ------------------

-This file is, as its name implies a listing of the changes made in each version.
+This file is a listing of the changes made in each version.
 It has a specific format that gives the package name, version, distribution changes, and who made the changes at a given time.
-If you have a :term:`GPG key <Signing Key>` (see:
-:doc:`Getting set up </tutorial/getting-set-up>`), make sure to use the same name and email address in :file:`debian/changelog` as you have in your key.
 The following is a template :file:`debian/changelog`:

 .. code-block:: none